devpointstudios/dps-react-assessment/README.md

 ### PART I - Basic Data Retrieval

+ 1. Fork this repo so you have a clone of the project in your own github - https://github.com/devpointstudios/dps-react-assessment/edit/master/README.md#fork-destination-box
- 1. Create a new Beers Component - `client/src/components`
+ 2. Create a new Beers Component - `client/src/components`
  2. Add a new client side route - `/beers` that renders our new Beers Component.
 Our routes are defined in `client/src/components/App.js`.
  3. Use `axios`, `fetch` or any other HTTP Request library to GET the first 50 Beers from `/api/all_beers`.
 The way you choose to display / style this is up to you.
  4. Use `axios`, `fetch` or any other HTTP Request library to GET the first 50 Breweries from `/api/all_breweries`.
 The way you choose to display / style this is up to you.
 You can create a new route and have it on a different page or you could use your Beers Component and a Grid system to show all beers and breweries side by side.